clouddotinc/zbmowrey-com/README.md

 ## Deployment Pipeline

+### Guard Rails

+All deployments are constrained to the develop, staging, or main environments, with branches named accordingly.

+### Terraform Cloud

-An integration with Terraform Cloud is configured to watch the **terraform/** folder for changes and automatically deploy infrastructure as specified.
+Terraform Cloud is integrated with this repository and will automatically deploy infrastructure when code changes in the terraform/ folder.

-Github Actions are configured:
+### Github Actions

+Github Actions is triggered by changes in the src/, public/, or serverless/ folders:
-* Site - Changes in the **src/** or **public/** folders will trigger a rebuild and deploy to s3, followed by CloudFront invalidation.
+* Changes in the src/ or public/ folders will trigger a process which builds, syncs to s3, and invalidates the CDN distribution.
-* Lambda - Changes in the **serverless/** folder will trigger deployment using Serverless Framework.
+* Changes in sub-folders of serverless/ will trigger a Serverless Framework deployment.
+  * Each must be defined in .github/workflows/
+  * See .github/workflows/serverless-mail-handler.yml for an example.

 ### Notes on Timing

 As we rely on parallel deployment of site, lambda, and infrastructure changes, it is advisable that users consider the implications of rolling multiple changes